 Tour Fit: When a Guided Day Tour Makes Sense

-A guided day tour is not the best fit for every traveler, but it can be a very practical option if your luggage is part of the problem rather than just an inconvenience.
+A guided day tour is not the best fit for every traveler, but it can be a practical option if your luggage is part of a bigger logistics problem.

 Best Fit: Travelers Who Want to Sightsee Between Cities

-This option makes the most sense if you are traveling between Kyoto, Osaka, and Fukuoka, have a larger suitcase with you, and want to see Hiroshima and Miyajima in one day without dealing with station lockers, train transfers, and ferry logistics on your own.
+This option makes the most sense if you are traveling between Kyoto, Osaka, Hiroshima, and Fukuoka, have limited time in Hiroshima, and want to see both Hiroshima and Miyajima in one day without handling every locker, train, tram, ferry, and route decision on your own.

 - Good fit for first-time visitors: You can cover the major sights with less planning stress.

-- Good fit for tight schedules: You avoid spending part of your sightseeing time searching for storage and navigating transfers.
+- Good fit for tight schedules: You avoid spending part of your sightseeing time searching for storage and coordinating transfers.

 Less Ideal: Travelers Staying Several Nights in Hiroshima